 This training includes many modules, quizzes, and written assignments.
 People who take this training should set aside 10 to 20 hours per week to complete the required training.
-The online portion is designed to be self-paced with assignments due at the end of the week.
-There are virtual classroom days in Part 1 and Part 2.
+Throughout the training there are assignment deadlines.
+Participants will meet via Zoom Mondays and Thursdays for live instruction.

 The Full Training Includes Part 1 and Part 2:

 A blend of virtual (live training) and self-paced online modules over 6 weeks.
 You will get a basic overview of the most common State and Federal benefits accessed by individuals who have disabilities.
 After this, you will receive support from a Technical Assistant to support your work and access to continuing education provided by the WDBN for at least one year.*